Clatt: Clatt Parish Church

 Within Clatt stands the former Clatt Parish Church.
 It was built 1799 incorporating many mediaeval fragments from a previous church and a belfry of 1640; it was repaired in 1828 and 1866.
 It was declared redundant in 1996 and subsequently closed as a place of worship.
-Following subsequent mergers in the 2020's, the area now finds itself in the larger West Gordon Parish Church parish.
+Following subsequent mergers in the 2020s, the area now finds itself in the larger West Gordon Parish Church parish.

 Clatt Primary School

 Clatt Primary School was a primary school in the village of Clatt, Aberdeenshire, Scotland, built in the 19th century.
-It is around 10 miles from Huntly.
+It replaced an older parish school founded in the late 17th century.
+It was around 10 miles from Huntly.
 It was a small school with one teacher.
-It is a feeder school for The Gordon Schools, Huntly.
+It was a feeder school for The Gordon Schools, Huntly.
 Due to a decline in the school attendance, it was mothballed in July 2022.
 In early 2025, Aberdeenshire Council planned to completely close the school, expanding the catchment area of Rhynie Primary School to include the community of Clatt.
-A final decision will be made in April 2025.
+Its closure was decided by Aberdeenshire council in April 2025, and was confirmed in June 2025 after Scottish Ministers declined to intervene.
+It went up for sale in February 2026 for £80,000 after being vacant for four years.